-Are you looking for information and helpful resources on how to start a healthy low carb or keto diet?
+Are you looking for more information on low carb diets?

 Well, look no further.

 This article provides an FAQ for all the common questions people have about low carbohydrate diets

 A low carb diet is simply a way of eating that restricts carbohydrate to a healthier level.

 This level very much depends on the individual, and there’s further information on this in the ‘carbohydrate’ section.